-We may also refund you where you’ve used your Samsung Pay+ to make a payment in the European Economic Area (EEA) without knowing the exact amount beforehand (e.g. when hiring a car) and the final amount is much higher than you reasonably would have expected.
-Just drop us a line through the Curve app or at firstname.lastname@example.org within 8 weeks of the transaction and provide us with any further information we need to look into this.
+We may also refund you where you’ve used your Samsung Pay+ to make a payment within the UK without knowing the exact amount beforehand (e.g. when hiring a car) and the final amount is much higher than you reasonably would have expected.
+Just drop us a line through the Curve app or at email@example.com within 8 weeks of the transaction and provide us with any further information we need to look into this.
 We’ll then make a decision either to refund the transaction or give you reasons why we can’t accept your request.

 What can I not use my Curve account and Samsung Pay+ for?